-The next best place to sight it was on the gravel next to the chicken run and conveniently close to the garden shed.
+The next best place to sight it was on the gravel next to the chicken run, conveniently close to the garden shed.
 So up it popped in this spot.
-There was the small inconvenience of drilling into the hard-core below the gravel to secure it in place, but luckily Grandpa Haxnicks is quite amenable when it comes to small inconveniences (such as me!).
-The Chickens had quite a lot to say about this alien invasion of their view but I am certain that they will be thrilled when they discover that I intend to fill it with all sorts of juicy greens.
+There was the small inconvenience of drilling into the hard-core below the gravel to secure it in place.
+Luckily Grandpa Haxnicks is quite amenable when it comes to small inconveniences (such as me!).
+The Chickens had quite a lot to say about this alien invasion of their view/ I am certain that they will be thrilled when they discover that I intend to fill it with all sorts of juicy greens.
 It's just as well that the Sunbubble has a zipped doorway to keep the greedy chooks out!

 I have since skipped back and forth many times to my exciting new growing space with both wellies firmly on foot and dignity intact.
 I have also skipped into my local garden centre for compost, seeds, Rootrainers and a Rootrainers Racking Station to keep things tidy and ensure that I will be making the most of the space in the Sunbubble.
 Then I skipped to the local recycling centre.
 I have been keeping my eyes peeled (Ouch ) for useful pots and planters there.
 This time I struck lucky and picked up a pair of terracotta planters destined for the skip.....and guess what?...
 I skipped home with them!